arp242/goatcounter/.github/CONTRIBUTING.markdown

   EXPLAIN.
 If this is an empty string everything will be printed, and if it's non-empty only queries containing the given string will be printed.

+- Set `debug-dump` to automatically print all queries and the results (but not the EXPLAIN).
+Like `debug-explain`, an empty string will print everything and a non-empty string prints on the queries containing the given string.

 Pro-tip: setting cookies in the debugger tools is a bit of a pain; I tend to just set these cookies once, and set the path to `/asdasd` to "disable" then, and back to `/` if I want to enable it again :-)